Last Updated on November 20, 2024

 5. Wear Practical Footwear

 As well as appropriate clothing, you will need to wear practical footwear.
-In your first driving lesson you’re going to be getting to grips with using the pedals, including the accelerator, break and clutch (think A B C).
+In your first driving lesson you’re going to be getting to grips with using the pedals, including the accelerator, brake and clutch (think A, B, C).
 Be sure to wear practical flat soles shoes or trainers and try to avoid wearing heels, flip flops, platforms or wedges.
-Of course, stalling a car in your first driving lesson is common, at least it won’t be because of your shoes…
+Of course, stalling a car in your first driving lesson is common, just try not to let it be because of your shoes.

 6. Wear Your Glasses or Contact Lenses if You Need Them